apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

 .. note:: Defining your own connection types

     You only need to add ``connection-types`` in case you have some hooks that have customized UI behavior.
-However it is only supported for Airflow 2.2.0.
+However, it is only supported for Airflow 2.2.0.
 If your providers are also targeting Airflow below 2.2.0 you should provide the deprecated ``hook-class-names`` array.
 The ``connection-types`` array allows for optimization of importing of individual connections and while Airflow 2.2.0 is able to handle both definition, the